qsnjason/qsnjsclient/README.md

 	var qsn = new QSNClient(config);

-The `connect()` method will start a QSN connection and execute the supplied callback once complete.
-This requires login details provided in `config` via API Key or username/password.
-The client will maintain state as well as manage any reconnections necessary.
-The provided callback will only be called once at startup.
+The `connect()` method will start a QSN connection and execute the supplied callback when complete.
+This requires login details provided in `config`.
+The client will maintain state and handle all reconnections.
+The provided callback will be executed once at startup only.

-	qsn.on('login',function(return) {
+	// We may want to look out for login failures. qsn.on('login',function(return) {
 		if ( return === false ) {
 			alert('login failed');
 		}
 	});

+	// Connect, get instrument list.
 	qsn.connect(function() {
 		var instrs = qsn.getInstrs();
 		console.log(instrs);